 For strategies on how to find a faculty mentor, develop a proposal, apply for research funding, and submit the project for on-campus research events like the annual Experiential Education Research Expo and the Honors Evening, contact Sheryl Mayuski at the Honors Program Office.

-Browse Completed Junior/Senior Projects
+Browse Completed Honors in the Discipline Projects

 Please follow this link to see completed Honors Projects:

-Institutional Repository for Honors Projects
+Institutional Repository for Honors in the Discipline Projects